bryanhughes/bbg-demo/README.md

 - A Java console command line app to control the IoT Device
 - An Android app to view the sensor data, control the device, find it on a map, and chat with the chat bot

-This projects demonstrates several key features of the Space Time IoT Platform that would the basis for any application.
+This project demonstrates several key features of the Space Time IoT Platform that would the basis for any application, and just how incredibly fast it is to build an end to end solution.

 - Using the Java SDK to drive an embedded network connected device (the Beaglebone)
 - Using the Android SDK to build a mobile app to connect with, stream from, and control the IoT Device